Stuart-Mouse/lead-sheets/notes.md

     and then use that for everything we currently use execute for

 then we can use execution to refer to running a script as bytecode

+Firstly, we should simplify the stack operations and make a stack.jai then we just init the stack allocator with memoery allocated by some other allocator

+when we go to set up an execution / evaluation context, we provide a stack
+    maybe later this idea integrates with the idea of block contexts

 ## IMGUI menu for showing AST node structure